-Effective February 11, 2013, employees in the classification of Court Clerk shall receive longevity pay as follows:
+All of the above classifications shall receive longevity pay as follows:

-1% of base pay with 5 through 9 years of aggregate service.

-2% of base pay with 10 through 14 years of aggregate service.

-3% of base pay with 15 through 19 years of aggregate service.

-4% of base pay with 20 or more years of aggregate service.
+1% of base pay with 5 through 9 years of aggregate service.2% of base pay with 10 through 14 years of aggregate service.3% of base pay with 15 through 19 years of aggregate service.4% of base pay with 20 or more years of aggregate service.

-One Time PTO Conversion to Vacation/Sick
+One Time PTO Conversion to Vacation/Sick:

-Employees hired into the Court Clerk classification prior to January 1, 2012 may elect, on a one-time basis only, to covert to the vacation/sick leave plan.
+Employees hired into the Court Clerk classification prior to January 1, 2012 may elect, on a onetime basis only, to covert to the vacation/sick leave plan.
 Personal Time Off (PTO) may be converted to vacation leave at the rate of 1:1 hour up to a maximum amount of two (2) years' accrual.
 PTO may be converted to sick leave at the rate of 1:3 hours with no limitations.
 Such election will be made within six (6) months of ratification of the successor bargaining agreement and no PTO balance will be maintained.